 Very little is known about this artist who worked in the Southwest Pacific region in 1943 where he mainly painted C-47 transports.
 He was possibly assigned to 455th Service Squadron or 375th or 433rd Troop Carrier Groups based at Nadzab, New Guinea.
-Balliet also painted at least one 43rd Bomb Group Liberator entitled “Gentleman Jim”.
+Balliet also painted at least one 43rd Bomb Group Liberator entitled 'Gentleman Jim' as well as another B24 assigned to 90th Bomb Group.

 It is thought that this was William H Balliet, born Allentown PA in 1921, who was enlisted into the USAAF and served in the SW Pacific as a topographer.
 He graduated from the Pittsburgh Art Institute and after the war continued to work for most of his life as a freelance artist and sculptor in Lehigh County.
 In 1977 he was commissioned to produce a fibre-glass replica of the Liberty Bell for the Old Courthouse Museum in Allentown.